Zero-Tang/portable-dlmalloc/README.md

 See `port_uefi.c` for details.

 ### Build for Rust with Custom Port
-Download [Enterprise Windows Driver Kit for Windows 11, version 24H2 with Visual Studio Build Tools 17.10.5 (EWDK-26100)](https://learn.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022) and mount it to V: drive.
-You may use [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount ISO images.

 Install [Rust](https://www.rust-lang.org/) with target `x86_64-pc-windows-msvc`.

 In `rust-sample` directory, execute: